Noroff-FEU-Assignments/project-exam-1-ebergeng/README.md

 ## Description

 A blogpage built with HTML, CSS, JS and uses wordpress as a headless CMS.
 It uses a wordpress api call to catch posts from a wordpress DB.
-All the posts in this sites are createt and stord on a wordpress page.
+All the posts in this sites are createt and stored on a wordpress page.

 - Blog
 - Wordpress